Rudra Pandey: Business

+Pandy started his career worked as a parking booth attendant, business systems engineer, database architect and as a consultant.

-Before that, Pandey co-founded D2Hawkeye where he served as Chief Technology Officer.
+He went on to co-founded D2Hawkeye where he served as Chief Technology Officer.
 After its acquisition by Verisk Analytics, D2Hawkeye became Verisk Health where Pandey served as Chief Operating Officer.
 "D2Hawkeye: Growing the Medical IT Enterprise" was a case study at Harvard Business School.
 D2Hawkeye was a recipient of Governor's Entrepreneurial Spirit Award in 2005.

-Earlier in his career, Pandey worked as a parking a booth attendant, business systems engineer, database architect and as a consultant.